Tips for flying more eco-friendly

 1. Choose an eco-friendly airline

 Most of the emissions and waste that come from flying is set by the airline itself, meaning you aren’t in control of the majority of the environmental damage of your flying.
 However, you can minimise your environmental footprint by doing your research and choosing an eco-friendly airline.
 Not only can you check out our page for the most eco-friendly airlines, but you can also do additional research by checking what aircraft you will be flying on.
 You’ll find that newer models are more fuel-efficient, with aircraft such as the Boeing 787 Dreamliner and the Airbus A350 leading the way in the industry.
 You can do even more research using tools such as the ‘Matrix Software Search’, which shows CO2 emissions for your flight, meaning you can compare similar airlines and routes to find the most environmentally friendly route.
-You might find a flight which is much lower in emissions but is only a little bit more expensive, however, surely a bit extra is worth saving the environment, especially if you’re financing your flight over time where you won't notice the small increase!
+You might find a flight which is much lower in emissions but is only a little bit more expensive, however, surely a bit extra is worth saving the environment.

 2. Choose an eco-friendly airport